Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Introduction

 \textit{\textbf{Is relentlessly pursuing complex model architecture optimization truly the best path for time series anomaly detection research?}} \textit{\textbf{Given a limited labeling budget, how significant is the performance gain achieved by incorporating labels?}}

-To address these critical questions, we propose a simple \textbf{S}upervised \textbf{T}ime-series \textbf{AN}omaly \textbf{D}etection (\textbf{\texttt{STAND}}) baseline method.
-Furthermore, we present the \textbf{first dedicated comparison} between supervised and unsupervised methods to date.
-Through extensive experimentation, we derive the following key findings and contributions: \begin{enumerate} \item \textbf{Labels Matter More Than Models}: Under a limited labeling budget, the simple STAD method, \stand, significantly outperforms existing complex unsupervised time series anomaly detection methods.
-As illustrated in Figure \ref{fig:comparison}, the STAD category consistently yields superior performance compared to both UTAD-I and UTAD-II. \item \textbf{The Benefit of Supervision}: Given a limited labeling budget, the performance improvement gained from supervision far outweighs the incremental gains from model architecture improvements. \item \textbf{Readability \& Practicality}: Existing Unsupervised Time series Anomaly Detection (UTAD) methods often fail to clearly delineate or anchor anomaly segments; in contrast, STAD methods successfully detect the majority of anomalies while maintaining consistent predictions, demonstrating stronger practical applicability. \item \textbf{The First Supervised/Unsupervised TSAD Benchmark and Library}: We present the first work to incorporate supervised methods into TSAD evaluation landscape.
-We established a complete evaluation pipeline and open-source our code\footnote{STAND: \url{\myurl}}. \end{enumerate}
+To address these critical questions, rather than pursuing marginal gains through architectural complexity, we propose a deliberately minimalist \textbf{S}upervised \textbf{T}ime-series \textbf{AN}omaly \textbf{D}etection (\textbf{\texttt{STAND}}) baseline. \stand~is intentionally stripped of overly complex mechanisms to serve as a pure conceptual probe, explicitly isolating and quantifying the true impact of supervisory signals.
+Furthermore, we establish a \textbf{comprehensive unified benchmark} bridging the gap between supervised and unsupervised TSAD evaluation.
+Through extensive empirical and theoretical analysis, we derive the following key findings and contributions:

+\begin{enumerate} \item \textbf{Paradigm Shift via Empirical Evidence}: We demonstrate that under a limited labeling budget, the simple STAD method (\stand) significantly outperforms existing highly complex unsupervised TSAD architectures.
+As illustrated in Figure \ref{fig:comparison}, the STAD category consistently yields superior performance, proving our core thesis that "Labels Matter More Than Models." \item \textbf{Quantifying the Supervisory Gain}: We theoretically and empirically validate that the performance improvement gained from minimal supervision (e.g., utilizing as little as 10\% of the data) far outweighs the incremental gains typically achieved through unsupervised model architecture improvements. \item \textbf{Readability \& Practicality in Real-world Scenarios}: We reveal that existing UTAD methods often fail to clearly delineate anomaly segments and lack prediction consistency.
+In contrast, STAD methods successfully anchor anomalies while maintaining robust structural consistency, demonstrating significantly stronger practical applicability even under label noise. \item \textbf{A Unified Evaluation Benchmark and Library}: Moving beyond mere model evaluation, we present a robust benchmark framework and an open-source library \footnote{\url{\myurl}} that successfully incorporates supervised methods into the TSAD evaluation landscape alongside unsupervised baselines, fostering future data-centric TSAD research. \end{enumerate}